codahale/veil/docs/design.md

 prior state is probabilistic, its `Derive` operation is sUF-CMA-secure if the protocol's prior state is secret, and its `Seal` operation is IND-CCA2-secure.

-### X25519

-X25519 implements elliptic curve Diffie-Hellman key agreement on the Montgomery form of Curve25519.

-Veil's security assumes that the Gap Diffie-Hellman problem is hard relative to Curve25519 for classical adversaries.

 ### ML-KEM-768

 ML-KEM-768 implements a key encapsulation construction based on the hardness of the Module Learning